oracle-livelabs/apex/apex-professional-hol13/improving-app.md

 You now know how to enhance and mantain both navigation menu and navigation bar.
 You may now **proceed to the next lab**.-->

 ## Summary
 You now know how to set page as public and manage Navigation bar and Navigation menu.
 You may now **proceed to the next lab**.

 ## Acknowledgments
 - **Author** - Roopesh Thokala, Product Manager
 - **Contributor** - Ankita Beri, Product Manager
-- **Last Updated By/Date** - Ankita Beri,  Senior Product Manager, October 2023
+- **Last Updated By/Date** - Ankita Beri,  Senior Product Manager, January 2024